Coreless DC Motor

 Coreless DC Motor - A Quick Reference Guide

 Thanks to brilliant engineering minds over the past few decades, society now enjoys the smooth working of advanced motor drives in various industries.
-Innovative DC motors that improve productivity and make life easier for consumers & businesses have are being produced in various types, and each one of the models have got its own pros and cons.
+Innovative DC motors that improve productivity and make life easier for consumers & businesses have are being produced in various types, and each one of the models has got its own pros and cons.

-What is a Coreless Motor?
+What is Coreless Motor?

 An easy way to understand why coreless motors are so unique is to compare them to regular DC motors.
 A regular brushed DC motor has an inner iron core around which coils are wound, so the rotor is made of heavy iron laminations.
 In contrast, a coreless motor has no inner iron core component, thus it's called coreless.

 Below is a diagram of a coreless brushed DC motor.

 Below is a diagram of a coreless brushless DC motor.

 Instead of the heavy iron core, in a coreless DC electric motor you’ll find: